madeofpendletonwool/PinePods/README.md

  - [x] Play Audio Files using Python - The python vlc package is used for this
  - [x] Record listen history and display user history on specific page
  - [ ] Record accurate listen time.
 So if you stop listening part-way through you can resume from the same spot
- - [ ] Scrubbing playback from a progress bar - ft.slider()
+ - [x] Scrubbing playback from a progress bar - ft.slider()
- - [ ] Add visual progress bar based on time listened to podcasts partly listened to
+ - [x] Add visual progress bar based on time listened to podcasts partly listened to
- - [ ] Add Download option for podcasts.
+ - [x] Add Download option for podcasts.
 In addition, display downloaded podcasts in downloads area.
 Allow for deletion of these after downloaded
- - [ ] Add Queue, and allow podcasts to be removed from queue once added
+ - [x] Add Queue, and allow podcasts to be removed from queue once added
  - [ ] Allow local downloads, to just download the mp3 files direct
+ - [x] Create login screen
- - [ ] Create login screen
+ - [ ] Customize login screen
  - [ ] Theme settings
  - [ ] Admin area for User management
  - [ ] Remove Podcasts from search or just don't allow adding a second time
+ - [ ] Add Itunes podcast API
  - [ ] Dockerize
      - [ ] Package into Container/Dockerfile
      - [ ] Pypods image in docker hub
      - [ ] Create Docker-Compose Code
  - [ ] Create Web App
+     - [ ] More responsive layout
-     - [ ] Security and Logins
+     - [x] Security and Logins
      - [ ] Database interaction for users and podcast data
      - [ ] MFA Logins - Github integration and local MFA
  - [ ] GUI Wrapper for App
      - [ ] Server Hosting and client Interaction - Client interaction works via API with mariadb which is hosted on server side
      - [ ] Linux App
+     - [ ] Proper web layout
      - [ ] Windows App
      - [ ] Mac App
      - [ ] Android App